DarthReca/smac-challenge/README.md

 - affected: binary label (0-1)
 - flops: resource consumption expressed in FLOPs by PAPI

+You can use *submission_creator.py* with arguments *--predictions {prediction_csv_file}* and *--flops {estimated_flops}* to "compile" a *submission.csv* with FLOPs and your predictions.
+This file also does some basic checks on your submission.

 ## Starter Kit

 In the *starter-kit* folder, you can find the code to run the baseline using *main.py*.

 *requirements.txt* contains the libraries required to run the code.

-You can run inference thanks to *inference.py* simply passing your saved checkpoint with *--checkpoint {checkpoint}* to the command line
+You can run inference thanks to *inference.py* simply passing your saved checkpoint with *--checkpoint {checkpoint}* to the command line.